 Without a clearly defined and organized request intake process, marketing projects and creative requests can be derailed before they even begin.
 It’s not uncommon for marketing departments to experience “drive by” requests; co-workers dropping sticky notes on a desk, shooting an informal message through Slack, or just casually mentioning a need in passing and expecting it to be taken care of.

-The reality is that without a streamlined and centralized intake process, you and your marketing team will receive vague, undefined request briefs from everywhere.
+The reality is that without a streamlined and centralized intake process, you and your marketing team will receive vague, undefined request briefs from everywhere, which makes it difficult for your resource capacity plan to hold up.
 Unclear requests can quickly snowball and lead to valuable time being wasted on back and forth communications trying to clarify the need.
 What’s more, a haphazard intake process can result in unclear priorities, deliverables or assets that don’t satisfy the requirements, and even worse, requests slipping through the cracks altogether.

 Further, these issues can put a strain on interdepartmental relations and impact organizational morale.
 That’s why it’s critical to set up smooth intake procedures that capture all necessary information and make it easy for your marketing team to manage incoming requests.